 How to Utilize Self-Assessments When Preparing for Step 1

 As any medical student can tell you, preparing for “Step 1”, our first in an endless series of board and licensing exams, can be daunting.
-I’m at a US MD medical school, and while my first two years of curriculum were always preparing me for Step 1, beginning my focused preparation for the exam made me extremely anxious.
+While my first two years of curriculum were always preparing me for Step 1, beginning my focused preparation for the exam made me extremely anxious.
 And if you’re anything like most medical students, it’s probably having the same effect on you.
 In January of the year I took Step 1, I was often too nervous to even sit down and do a mixed block of questions.

 As I was anxious to sit down for any given block, I ended up taking the assessment split over several days.
 In retrospect, I wish I had done the blocks back-to-back, (with a break after the first two) to simulate what I would do for the actual first half of Step 1.
 Beyond gaining the knowledge base for Step 1, a key part of preparing for the exam is building the stamina to answer 280 board questions in a row.
-That being said, if you don’t have a large chunk of time available the week of the self-assessment and you have to split it up, it’s still worth taking the self-assessment as I did.
+That being said, if you don’t have a large chunk of free time in your schedule, and you have to split it up, it’s still worth taking the self-assessment.

 At the end of the week, I had a 3-digit score which indicated that I passed but was well below my target score.
 Thus, the self-assessment served three purposes for me: